ayoisaiah/f2-docs/docs/guide/undoing-mistakes.md

 ## Reverting the Renaming Operation

-To revert the renaming operation, use the `--undo` or `-u` flag.
-Note that you must run the undo command in the same directory where the renaming took place.
+To revert the renaming operation, use the `--undo` or `-u` flag. **Note that you must run the undo command in the same directory where the renaming took place**.

 You can perform a dry-run first to preview the changes before executing the actual reversion: